Hattori Yūji

-Hattori Yūji (born 20 August 1960 as Yūji Hattori) is a former sumo wrestler from Obu, Aichi, Japan.
+Hattori Yūji (born Yūji Hattori; 20 August 1960 – 6 June 2025) was a Japanese sumo wrestler from Obu, Aichi.
 While an amateur at Doshisha University he won a then–record seventeen collegiate sumo titles.
-He joined Isenoumi stable and for a time used the prestigious shikona Fujinokawa, the fighting name of Isenoumi Oyakata, ex sekiwake Fujinokawa Takeo.
+He joined Isenoumi stable and for a time used the prestigious shikona Fujinokawa, the fighting name of Isenoumi Oyakata, formerly sekiwake Fujinokawa Takeo.
 He made his professional debut in March 1983 and reached the top division in March 1985.
-However, he was very injury–prone and never made the san'yaku ranks, his highest rank being maegashira 3.
+However, he was very injury-prone and never made the san'yaku ranks, his highest rank being maegashira 3.
 He left the sumo world upon retirement from active competition in July 1987 at the age of just 26.
-He later became a sumo commentator.
+Yūji later became a sumo commentator.
+He died from liver cancer on 6 June 2025, at the age of 64.